Custom fields for RevRec

 Prerequisites

 • Custom fields must be created and configured in your Recurly account under Configuration → Custom Fields before they can be mapped in RevRec.
-RevRec reads from Recurly — it cannot create fields independently.
+RevRec reads from Recurly — it can't create fields independently.

 • You have administrative permissions in RevRec to access Configuration settings.